lehins/massiv/README.md

   [ (3,1,0),(3,1,1),(3,1,2),(3,1,3),(3,1,4),(3,1,5) ])
 ```

-As you might suspect all of the slicing, indexing, extracting, resizing operations are all partial,
+As you might suspect all of the slicing, indexing, extracting, resizing operations are partial,
 and those are frowned upon in Haskell.
 So there are matching functions that can do the same
 operations safely by returning `Nothing` on failure.